About Us

 History

-St. Frances is named in honour of St. Frances Cabrini, (1850-1917), a nun and educator who opened institutions including schools, orphanages and hospitals all over the world.
+St. Frances School (2141 McPherson Avenue) was named in honour of St. Frances Cabrini, (1850-1917), a nun and educator who opened institutions including schools, orphanages and hospitals all over the world.
 In September 1952, St. Frances students started classes in the basement of St. Joseph School.
 There were two classes totaling 74 students.
 Students and staff moved into the new school in January 1953.
 From 1967 to 1969 St. Frances was the largest Catholic elementary school in the division, serving 505 students in 17 classrooms, some of which were portable.
 As the Exhibition and surrounding neighbourhoods matured in the 1970s, enrolment declined.
-Student numbers have grown with the introduction of the Cree bilingual program.
+Student numbers grew with the introduction of the Cree bilingual program, and the name became St. Frances Cree Bilingual School.

 Brief history of Cree bilingual program: